6 Common Dishwasher Problems and their Causes

 Detergents

-Ecological concerns have forced detergent manufacturers to cease using phosphates, which used to be the main cleaning agents.
-Now, both liquid and powder detergents use other, more environmentally friendly chemicals.
-However, some of these new liquid detergents can sometimes cause rust with long-term use.
-And the chemicals in powder detergents can lose effectiveness when left open to the air for a period of time.
+Ecological concerns have forced dishwasher detergent manufacturers to cease using phosphates, which used to be the main cleaning agents.
+Now, both liquid and powder detergents use more environmentally friendly chemicals.
+However, some of these new liquid detergents can cause rust with long-term use.
+And the chemicals in powder detergents can lose effectiveness when exposed to air.

-C&W recommends that dishwasher owners use special cleaning tablets like those made by Finish.
-Not only do they clean kitchenware, they also work on calcium deposits that cause white streaks on glasses.
+C&W Appliance Service recommends special cleaning tablets like those made by Finish.
+These not only help clean dishes effectively but also work on calcium deposits that cause white streaks on glassware.
+If you own a Cove dishwasher, using the manufacturer-recommended cleaner ensures your appliance continues working properly.

 Dishwasher Parts